How to Prevent Chimney Fires

-- A loud popping and cracking noise and a lot of dense smoke.
+- Loud popping and cracking noise and a lot of dense smoke.
 It can create an intense smell that emanates out of your chimney;

 - A massive buildup of a dark brown or black powder in your chimney, which can be creosote or soot.
 Creosote flakes and pieces found on the roof or ground are also a cause of worry and should be cleaned immediately;